andhiyaulhaq/AnnotateImg/architecture.md

     *   Responsible for managing all annotation data.
     *   Will use an SQLite database (`annotations.db`) to store annotations for all images.
     *   This allows for persistent storage, enabling the user to move back and forth between images and view their previous annotations.
-    *   The database will store image paths, annotation coordinates, labels, and other metadata.
+    *   The database stores image paths, `class_id`, and the normalized bounding box coordinates.
     *   Handles creating, reading, updating, and deleting annotation records in the database.

 4.  **Application Core:**